 Here is just one statement that crystallises Calvin’s perspective.
-Here he refers specifically to God’s response to the deficiencies of the human comprehension with regard to being communicated to by God:
+Here he refers specifically to God’s response to the deficiencies of the human comprehension:

 For who is so devoid of intellect as not to understand that God, in so speaking, lisps with us as nurses are wont to do with little children?
 Such modes of expression do not so much express what kind of a being God is as accommodate the knowledge of him to our feebleness.
 In so doing He must, of course, stoop far below His proper height.”

-This is perhaps the central metaphor of the theory of accommodation – that it describes it in the sense of God stooping to the level of human beings in the way in which an adult stoops to the level of a child.
+This is perhaps the central metaphor of the theory of accommodation: it describes it in the sense of God stooping to the level of human beings in the way in which an adult stoops to the level of a child.
 The underlying principle here is pivotal to this lens on the spirituality of people with profound intellectual disabilities - divine revelation is always attuned to the capacities of its particular recipients to apprehend it.

 SLIDE TO ANTHROPOMORPHIC

 There has been a large focus on the use of the theory of accommodation to explain the significant degree of biblical anthropomorphic and corporeal depictions of God The theory is here used to reconcile the dissonance between God’s using anthropomorphic language to describe Himself and one of the core messages of the text - the intrinsic difference in the essence and being of God from that of the human beings he created.
 Fairburn emphasises that the Church Fathers explained “Scripture…as accommodating itself to men’s infirmities or habits when it speaks of God as possessing human parts and passions.”
 Furthermore, accommodation offers a response to the specific problem raised by the cultural context in which the text was written.
 In this context, an anthropomorphic depiction of God seemed, in a largely pagan culture, to demean the status of a divine being.
-This use of anthropomorphism was coherent with the first of Gregory of Nazanzius’s hermeneutical principles, namely that, “[s]ome things that do not occur in reality are mentioned in the Holy Writ…God has neither human emotions nor acts in human ways even though Scripture says he does.
+This use of anthropomorphism was consistent with the first of Gregory of Nazanzius’s hermeneutical principles, namely that “[s]ome things that do not occur in reality are mentioned in the Holy Writ…God has neither human emotions nor acts in human ways even though Scripture says he does.
 He has no body in any normal sense.
 Such things are apparently ascribed to him but they do not exist.”

-Seisenberger insists that “it is a well– considered design that the Holy Scripture speaks of God as of a being resembling man, and ascribes to him a face, eyes, ears…This is done out of consideration for man’s power of comprehension.”
+Seisenberger insists that “it is a well-considered design that the Holy Scripture speaks of God as of a being resembling man, and ascribes to him a face, eyes, ears…This is done out of consideration for man’s power of comprehension.”
 There is, Norris comments, “a human need for mental pictures, for bodily analogies.”
 We need to ask, then: if God provides the mental pictures because they are helpful for some human beings to apprehend him, why wouldn’t He do what people with profound intellectual disabilities need to experience Him too?

 SLIDE TO GREGORY

-Gregory of Nyssa (c.335– 395) focuses on the motivation for divine accommodation - the love of God:
+Gregory of Nyssa focuses on the motivation for divine accommodation - the love of God:

 We account for God’s willingness to admit men to communion with Himself by His love towards mankind.
 But since that which is by nature finite cannot rise above its prescribed limits or lay hold upon the Superior Nature of the Most High, on this account, He, bringing His power, so full of love for humanity down to the level of human weakness, [hemeteron asthenes].